Skip to content

 • Artifacts are untracked from git index (files remain locally)

-• A .gitignore file is created in the workflow directory
+• A local-only .gitignore file is created in the workflow directory and remains untracked

 • WorkflowContext.md Artifact Lifecycle field is updated to never-commit